 It is possible to work as a funeral director without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in funeral operations, funeral services or a related area.

-You can undertake a traineeship.
-The funeral services traineeship usually takes 24 months to complete.
+You can also undertake a traineeship in funeral services.
+The funeral services (level 4) traineeship usually takes 24 months to complete.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.

 You can do an apprenticeship or traineeship if you are a school-leaver, re-entering the workforce or as an adult or mature-aged person wishing to change careers.
 You can even begin your apprenticeship or traineeship while you're still at school.

 If you are still at school you can access an apprenticeship through your school.
 Talk to your school's VET Co-ordinator to start your training now through VET in Schools.
 If you are no longer at school you can apply for an apprenticeship or traineeship and get paid while you learn and work.

 In Western Australia, Funeral Directors are required to hold a licence to conduct a funeral at a cemetery, this is issued under the Cemeteries Act 1986 by the Board responsible for the care, control and management of that cemetery.